Kos/kos.gd/posts/2026-02-arduino-without-arduino.md

 2) **What is the clock frequency?** My Pro Micro runs the 32u4 in 8MHz on 3.3V, while an Arduino Leonardo (which uses the same IC) would run it on 16MHz on 5V.
 This is still the same microcontroller but it has to be configured properly using "fuses" - a few bytes of non-volatile memory documented in the microcontroller's [datasheet][datasheet].
 I haven't fiddled with these just yet.
 The clock frequency depends on the fuse configuration and the board construction; in my case the fuse value tells the microcontroller to use an external crystal as the clock, and the crystal on the board is a 8 MHz crystal, so I should tell `avr-gcc` to define the constant `F_CPU=8000000`.

 3) **Which programmer protocol to use?** Arduino uses the [Caterina][Caterina] bootloader; my Sparkfun board comes with a tweaked version of it (more on that later).
-Either way, when the board powers up, Caterina opens up a serial port over USB and listens for a while for a connection; the protocol used in this case is called [`avr109`][avr109] and `avrdude` can speak it.
+Either way, when the board powers up, Caterina opens up a serial port over USB and listens for a while for a connection; the protocol used in this case is called [`avr109`][avr109] and avrdude can speak it.

-3) **Which baud rate to use?** I don't quite get serial ports just yet.
-I understand there's a distinction between "real" serial port communication over UART and "virtual" serial ports over USB.
+4) **Which baud rate to use?** I don't quite get serial ports just yet.
+I understand there's a distinction between "real" serial port communication over UART and "virtual" serial ports over USB ("USB CDC"?).
 The situation will be different on ATmega32U4 (which only uses a virtual serial port over USB) and ATmega328P (which is paired with a separate USB chip and internally talks to that chip using "actual" UART).
 I'm hearing 115200 is a typical value but I don't have a reference.

 ## Let's upload something

 Here's an example C code for the Pro Micro that blinks the built-in diode.
-Note that unlike the Ardunio IDE sketches (".ino") the entry point is `main()`, and there's no `loop()` and `setup()` functions.
+Note that unlike the Arduino IDE sketches (".ino") the entry point is `main()`, and there's no `loop()` and `setup()` functions.
 There's also no `Arduino.h` here so we can't use `digitalWrite` and such.

 ```c
 #include <avr/io.h>